Studio SHAFT is known for its:

 5. Ef: A Tale Of Memories

 Whether you’ve watched Clannad, Your Lie In April (or not) is something I can’t say.
-But this
+But this anime is a bit like both.

 Chihiro, the main female character who wears an eye patch, loses her memory every 24 hours.